SaranshKhandelwal977/Shopping-Cart-Repo/README.md

 5. On the cart page, you can remove items from the cart by clicking the "Delete" image next to each item.

+## Live Demo
+Check out the live demo of the project at https://ecomzycart.netlify.app/

 ## Dependencies